klaytn/klaytn-docs/docs/node/service-chain/references/scn/configuration.md

 # Configuration <a id="configuration"></a>

-This page explains the configuration of a SCN.
+This page explains the configuration of SCNs to form a consensus network.

 If you installed archive distribution, you can find the binaries and the config file in the directories you extracted the archives.
 Below is an example of command execution.
 ```bash